tfiedlerdev/group-holiday-dates-finder/README.md

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+This is a [Next.js](https://nextjs.org) project to find common date availabilities for groups.
+Hosted at https://rather-not.vercel.app/
-It was created for the purpose of finding time ranges for group events.

 ## Getting Started